job20m/rps-replit/README.md

 # rps-replit
-simple game of rock-paper-scissors written on my phone using replit
+Tester for pushing updates from a simple rock-paper-scissor game that I've written using Replit.

+Currently messing around with different python libraries - looking to get exposure with how asyncio functions, random library, etc.